Your Credit Score

 Data Protection law says that we can use personal information only if we have a proper reason to do so.
 This includes sharing it outside Lloyds Banking Group.
 The law says we must have one or more of these reasons:

 When we have a business or commercial reason of our own to use your personal information, this is called a ‘legitimate interest’.
-We will tell you what that is, if we are going to rely on it as the reason for using your personal information.
+We’ll tell you what that is, if we are going to rely on it as the reason for using your personal information.
 Even then, it must not unfairly go against your interests.

 You have the right to object to use of your personal information in this way.
 You can do this by telling us anything that we may need to consider, to understand if our use of your personal information is fair.
 Please see the ‘Your data privacy rights’ section for more information.

 The law and other regulations treat some types of sensitive personal information as special.
 This personal information is called ‘special categories of personal information’.
-We will not collect or use these types of personal information without your consent unless the law allows us to do so.
+We won’t collect or use these types of personal information without your consent unless the law allows us to do so.
 If we do, it will only be when it is necessary:

 Here is a list of all the ways that we may use your personal information, and which of the reasons we rely on to do so.
 This is also where we tell you what our legitimate interests are where it is the reason for using your personal information.